Validity Will Not Liberate Us, Notes From a Psych Survivor

 Mental Healthcare in a Failing State

-This blog is part of our new series, “Mental Healthcare in a Failing State”.
-All the blogs in the series, when published, will be added here.
+This blog is part of our “Mental Healthcare in a Failing State” series which ran between July and October 2024.
+All the blogs in the series are available here.